aidan-lew/monkey_health/README.md

 Finally, I hope this work lives on, and thus, I have pipelined the different ML models and I have crafted a rudimentary personalized medicine API dubbed `lymph_predictor_2000` and `dose_predictor_2000` for lymphocyte and dose predictions on new data.
+I just ask to be given credit where credit is due when using any code found within this repository.

-Thank you for your interest in this work, please reach out with any questions!
+Thank you for your interest in this work, please reach out with any questions aidanlew@rams.colostate.edu